uniform-collab/sap-next-commerce/README.md

 This starter is based on the latest Next.js Commerce template and built with Next.js 14 and App Router.

-Pre-deployed demo can be found [here](https://nextjscommerceuniform.vercel.app/)
+Pre-deployed demo can be found [here](https://sap-next-commerce.vercel.app/).

+Experience edge personalization [here](https://sap-next-commerce.vercel.app/?utm_audience=hipsters) where the main product tile will change based on context.

 In addition to the goodness Next.js Commerce provides, this starter provides the following benefits for marketers and merchandisers: